 The scene between Morrow and Magnus was very well done.
 I like the chemistry between these two characters and the unusual relationship that they have with each other.
 Plus, it does the job of placing a mad scientist like Morrow on the loose to wreak havoc on the DC Universe at some later date.

 I also liked how the writers handled the scene between Atom Smasher and Black Adam.
-These two characters have such an interesting history between the two of them.
-I like how the writers showed the genuine hurt that Atom Smasher felt when he realized that Black Adam killed all of those men, women and children in Bailya.
+These two characters have such an interesting history.
+I like how the writers showed the genuine hurt that Atom Smasher felt when he realized that Black Adam killed all of those men, women, and children in Bailya.
 Atom Smasher always looked up to Black Adam and admired what Black Adam did for Kahndaq.
 It is always tough to watch someone you admire fall from grace.

-The short teaser for Infinty Inc. that we got at the ending was unexpected.
-I thought all the Everyman Project experiments all lost their super powers.
+The short teaser for Infinty Inc. that we got at the end was unexpected.
+I thought all the Everyman Project experiments lost their superpowers.
 Evidently not.
 The remains of Infinity Inc. should provide the writers with enough cannon fodder to kill off in the upcoming World War III.
 I would imagine that is the reason why these characters were created in the first place.

 Eddy Barrows provides solid artwork for this issue.
 It is nothing incredible, but definitely better than the art over the past couple of issues.

-The Bad: I have no complaints with this issue.
+The Bad: I have no complaints about this issue.

 Overall: 52 #49 certainly got this series back on track.
 The writers served up an exciting issue and set the stage for plenty of more action for the final push to the end of 52.
 I’m glad to see that the writers rebounded with this issue and am looking forward to the events of World War III.